maximilianfeldthusen/mqtt/README.md

-Thought about thisI can see you've been working with the MQTT Sensor Client v2 documentation.
-Let me explain this code documentation in a structured GitHub markdown format that breaks down what each section means and why it matters:# MQTT Sensor Client v2 - Documentation Explanation
+## MQTT Sensor Client v2 - Documentation Explanation

 ## What This Documentation Covers